jr0cket/heroku-java-workshop-content/deploy-sample-apps/behind-the-scenes.md

   * Your application is compiled if neccessary (using what ever build tool your project uses)
   * A single file called a **Slug** is created, this is your complete application ready to be started
   * Any addons that provisioned by the buildpack are added to the Slug (ie. database)
+  * Any configuration variables set for your app are added
   * A dyno (a Linux container compute resource) is started and your Slug is loaded into the dyno.
   * Any processes defined in the `Procfile` for your project or processes defined in the buildpack for your langauge are started.